skarregaard89/octet/octet/src/examples/example_invaderers/Readme.md

 A "vec2 get_pos()" function was created in the sprite class.
 This function returns the position of an object/sprite.
 The "get_pos()" function is called inside the game loop "void simulate()" function in the "invaders_app" class.
 It is called to get both the x and y position of the spaceship each frame.
+The two positions are stored in variable "ship_xpos" and "ship_ypos" respectivly.